rustenburgJ/IASC-2P02/blog.md

 McPherson, Tara.
-2012.
+2012 Print Edition.
 “Why Are the Digital Humanities So White? or Thinking the Histories of Race and Computation”  http://dhdebates.gc.cuny.edu/debates/text/29 accessed March 3, 2017.